djmattyg007/monolog-cascade/README.md

 Configuring your loggers
 ------------------------
 This fork of Monolog Cascade only supports configuration passed as an array.
-This allows you to store your configuration in whatever format you desire.
+This allows you to store your configuration in whatever format you desire, and avoids the runtime cost of checking which format you're using for configuration.

 ### Configuration structure
 Here is a sample JSON config file: